tienthanhr/demolitiontraders/EMAIL-SETUP.md

 - You can now view email logs per-order in the admin UI: click the history icon next to an order to open the email logs modal.
 - For quick debugging you can also fetch logs via API: `GET /api/index.php?request=orders/{orderId}/email-logs` (admin-only).
 The UI already uses this endpoint.
+ - Email logs now include a `resend_reason` field and the admin modal provides a 'Resend' action with an optional reason.
+The admin UI displays full details and lets you filter/search, view raw responses, and track resends for better auditability.
 - A helper page is included for debugging: `backend/show_email_logs.php` (simple JSON output of recent logs).
 Make sure to remove / restrict this before deploying to production.

 ## Using Microsoft Exchange / Office365 (SMTP) notes